Muhammad-Adeel-Awesome/Template-Projects/README.md

 ## Features
 - UV, an extremely fast Python package and project manager, written in Rust.
+- Ruff, an extremely fast Python linter and code formatter, written in Rust.
 - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.

 ## CookBook